rackerlabs/support-how-to/content/rackconnect/the-rackconnect-v20-api.md

 -   Response Formats: JSON, XML
 -   Default Response Format: JSON
 -   Expected HTTP Response Code: 200
--   Description: Returns the automation status of the Cloud Server (DEPLOYING, DEPLOYED, or FAILED) and an array of Cloud Server tasks with their associated statuses
+-   Description: Returns the automation status of the cloud server (DEPLOYING, DEPLOYED, or FAILED) and an array of cloud server tasks with their associated statuses

 **GET /v1/gateway\_ip?format={format}**